GWU-Advanced-OS/project-osv/research.md

 ## 1. Design and Implementation (Cuidi Wei)

-### 1. Memory
+### 1. Virtual Memory

+At first, OSv doesn't have multiple spaces.
 OSv runs an application with the kernel and threads sharing a single space.
 It means the threads and kernel use the same tables, which make system calls as efficient as function calls and also make context switches quicker.
+Also, because OSv share a single address space, it doesn't maintain different permissions for the kernel and applications.
+Therefore, the isolation is managed by the hypervisor.
-When OSv is going to run an application, it will create the share space.
+According to the following part of code, when OSv is going to run an application, it will create the share space.
+This way achieves simpler code, better performance and also reduces the frequency of TLB misses.

 ```c
 shared_app_t application::run_and_join(const std::string& command,
                       const std::vector<std::string>& args,